 We are highly experienced in dealing with the freehold reversion process quickly and efficiently.
 Our solicitors are well aware that when clients have a buyer lined up, speed is essential.

 Lease Extensions and Lease Renewals

 If you live in a property but don’t own the freehold, you may want to get it extended, as this serves to protect your investment and add to its resale value.
-In most circumstances, as long as you have lived in a property for two years or more, you have the right to extend the lease for another 90 years.
+In most circumstances, as long as you’ve lived in a property for two years or more, you have the right to extend the lease for another 90 years.